rylanturner02/heart-disease-prediction/README.md

 - Age, sex, and other demographic information
 - Clinical measurements (blood pressure, cholesterol levels, etc.)
 - Results from various medical tests
-- Presence or absence of heart disease (target variable)
+- Presence or absence of heart disease

 The dataset was collected from several sources, including the Cleveland Clinic Foundation.